networkf/network.github.io/index.md

 [Contributors](/contributors)
 <br>
-The core team and contributors.
+The contributors to the network.

 [Development](/development)
 <br>